boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-analysis.md

 : Indicates whether this impacts security/privacy.
 Some of the criteria that are classified as security-related may also have implications on the efficiency of sharing an advice (e.g., as that is likely to be ignored).

 Deployability (Dep):
-: Captures a criteria that is important for unlocking the deployment of a solution at both network and host sides.
+: Captures criteria that are important for unlocking the deployment of a solution at both network and host sides.
 : A deployability hurdle would be typically the misalignment of incentives between those receiving the benefit vs. those bearing the cost of providing the benefit ({{Section 3.3 of ?I-D.narten-radir-problem-statement}}).
 For example, the sender of the advice should see (immediate) benefits.
+: Some other deployability criteria are as follows:

+   + Fate sharing: reflects whether the mechanism used to advertise the throughput advice shares the fate of the rest of the network configuration on the host.
+   + Atomic configuration: characterizes whether the throughput advice can be learned using very few packets and whether any change of the policy would require to full policy to be shared or only the relevant instance.

 Performance (Per):
 : May impact the performance of the network device that enables the solution and/or the performance of the flow.